openshift-labs/learn-katacoda/intro-openshift/playground-openshift36/tips.md

 Before you get started we recommend reading the following tips.
-They explain a bit about how they playground environment is setup and what access you have.
+They explain a bit about how the playground environment is setup and what access you have.

 ## Logging in to the Cluster